-Employees with 10 years of service
+Employees with 10 years

 Dana Agnich from the Regional Office of Education; Jeff Thompson from the Highway Department; Kay Olson from County Clerk and Recorder’s Office; Kim Lear, Chad Hrechko, Terry Baker and James White from the Sheriff’s Office.

-Employees with 15 years of service
+Employees with 15 years

 Shannon Bednarcik from the State’s Attorney’s Office; Karen Broncato from the Circuit Clerk’s Office; Art Ashcraft, Tanya Pauquette and LaVern Johnson from the Sheriff’s Office.

-Employees with 20 years of service
+Employees with 20 years

 Gary Dobbs from the Public Defender’s Office.

-Employees with 30 years of service
+Employees with 30 years

 Penny Johnson from the Health Department; Kevin Callahan from the Sheriff’s Office.